 The Guild's share of life insurance coverage premiums will be tax free to each covered employee up to the cost of the first \$50,000 of coverage.
 The Guild will not contribute to the cost of an employee's life insurance coverage while the employee is on certain leaves of absence or after employment has terminated.
 Premiums paid by The Guild for life and long-term disability insurance may result in additional tax liability to the employee.

 Dependent Care Assistance Plan and Flexible Spending

 The Guild offers a Dependent Care Assistance Plan and Flexible Spending Account to employees who are eligible.
-Details are available in the Business Office.
+Please contact the Benefits Administrator for more information.

 Retirement Benefits